maczokni/crimemapping_textbook_bookdown/docs/08-week8.md

 <img src="08-week8_files/figure-html/unnamed-chunk-3-1.png" width="672" />

-Once one has gone through the process of exploring the data in this way for all the variables you want to work, you can start exploring bivariate associations with your dependent, response or outcome variable.
-So, as an illustration, you could explore the association with resource deprivation (RD90), a measure of the level of concentrated disadvantge or social exclusion in an area, via a scatterplot:
+Once one has gone through the process of exploring the data in this way (or maybe using the `skimr` package from week 1 again) for all the variables you want to work, you can start exploring bivariate associations with your dependent, response or outcome variable.
+So, as an illustration, you could explore the association with resource deprivation (*RD90*), a measure of the level of concentrated disadvantage or social exclusion in an area, via a scatterplot:

 ```r